huggingface/blog/introduction-to-ggml.md

 ## Printing the computational graph

-When working with a bigger cgraph, you can print out the graph for debugging.
+The `ggml_cgraph` represents the computational graph, which defines the order of operations that will be executed by the backend.
+Printing the graph can be a helpful debugging tool, especially when working with more complex models and computations.

-You can add `ggml_graph_print` to do that:
+You can add `ggml_graph_print` to print the cgraph:

 ```cpp
 ...